 Acumen: keenness, depth of perception, and discernment

-Founded by proprietor Eric Yuan, and guided by a team that includes acclaimed Winemaker Henrik Poulsen and renowned Viticulturist Garrett Buckland, Acumen is dedicated to creating the next great Napa Valley wine estate.
+Founded by proprietor Eric Yuan, and guided by a team that includes legendary Winemaker Phillip Titus and renowned Viticulturist Garrett Buckland, Acumen is dedicated to creating the next great Napa Valley wine estate.
 To achieve this goal, Acumen has established an estate that features 116 organically certified acres of vines, spread across two remarkable vineyards on Napa Valley’s Atlas Peak.
 From these coveted grapes, the Acumen team makes a small portfolio of estate-grown wines, with a focus on mountain-grown Cabernet Sauvignon, as well as Sauvignon Blanc.
-Taking their inspiration from the great Napa Valley Cabernets of the 1960s and 1970s, Acumen’s classically structured wines are recognized for their balance, vineyard-driven complexity and uncommon age-worthiness.
+Taking inspiration from the great Napa Valley Cabernets of the 1960s and 1970s, Acumen’s classically structured wines are recognized for their balance, vineyard-driven complexity and uncommon age-worthiness.

 In 2012, building on a love affair with wine that was first cultivated while studying in Paris, entrepreneur Eric Yuan came to Napa Valley to found Acumen.
 There, he set out to establish an estate vineyard program capable of producing wines of classic balance, beauty and structure.
 With the help of renowned founding Winemaker Denis Malbec (a veteran of Château Latour) and acclaimed Viticulturist Garrett Buckland, he found what he was searching for high on the slopes of Atlas Peak in Napa Valley’s famed eastern mountains, where heat spikes are rare and the temperatures average 10 degrees cooler than on the valley floor.

-“While Atlas Peak is very remote, and extremely difficult to plant due to its steep slopes and rocky soils, legendary winegrowers like Jan Krupp have long known what a remarkable region it is for growing grapes,” says Director of Winemaking Henrik Poulsen.
-“With its high elevation, relatively cool climate, and volcanic soils, it is a place where the grapes can ripen perfectly, while retaining the complex structure and tannins that define our wines.
-We believe that Atlas Peak is Napa Valley’s next frontier for great mountain-grown wines.”
+“While Atlas Peak is very remote, and extremely difficult to plant due to its steep slopes and rocky soils, pioneering winegrowers like Jan Krupp have long known what a remarkable region it is for growing grapes,” says Winemaker Phillip Titus.
+“With its high elevation, relatively cool climate, and volcanic soils, it is a place where the grapes can ripen perfectly, while retaining the complex structure and tannins that are essential to great Bordeaux-varietal wines.”

-Because Acumen sells the majority of its grapes to a who’s who of top Napa Valley wineries, Henrik is able to focus on his favorite small vineyard blocks to create Acumen’s wines.
-Echoing the charm and longevity of the great Napa Valley Cabernet Sauvignons of the ‘60s and ‘70s, which are revered for their harmony and structure, Acumen’s wines have quickly emerged as benchmarks for Atlas Peak, recognized for this vibrant purity and precision.
+Today, the winemaking at Acumen is guided by famed Winemaker Phillip Titus, who is thoughtfully building on the stylistic foundation established by Henrik Poulsen and the late Denis Malbec.
+Because Acumen sells the majority of its grapes to a who’s who of top Napa Valley wineries, Phillip is able to focus on his favorite small vineyard blocks to create Acumen’s wines.
+Echoing the charm and longevity of the great Napa Valley Cabernet Sauvignons of the ‘60s and ‘70s, which are revered for their harmony and structure, Acumen’s wines have emerged as new benchmarks for Atlas Peak, recognized for their vibrant purity and precision.

 Acumen offers two captivating expressions of its mountain terroir.
-Its small-production PEAK wines come from the finest vineyard blocks, and are then made as a selection of the best barrels from the best lots.
+Its small-production PEAK wines come from the finest estate vineyard blocks, and are then made as a selection of the best barrels from the best lots.
 Balancing lovely ripeness from the Napa Valley sun, with mineral and earth tones from Atlas Peak’s rugged mountain terrain, Acumen’s PEAK wines possess a classic sensibility with the elegance and structure necessary for long-term aging.
-In order to introduce the wines of Atlas Peak to a somewhat wider audience of wine enthusiasts, Acumen also makes its vibrant and alluring Mountainside wines, which, with the exception of the Mountainside Sauvignon Blanc, are all 100% estate grown.
+In order to introduce the wines of Atlas Peak to a somewhat wider audience of enthusiasts, Acumen also makes a vibrant and alluring Mountainside tier of wines.